 According to this study, goat milk is less allergenic than cow milk particularly following a period of breastfeeding.
 Most cow milk contains the A1 protein, known to be inflammatory for many people and can be traced to conditions such as IBS, Crohn’s Disease, leaky gut and colitis.
 Goat milk contains the A2 protein which is said to be the closest in structure to human breast milk proteins.

 Goat milk protein curds are softer and easier to pass through the digestive system, particularly for a still-developing infant system.
 The fats contain a higher amount of short- and medium-chain fatty acids compared to the long-chain fatty acids found in cow milk, making them easier to digest.
-This is why goat milk is considered to be naturally hydrogenated, you won’t see the cream rise to the top.
+This is why goat milk is considered to be naturally homogenized, you will see very little cream rise to the top.

 Goat milk provides great sources of the minerals calcium, potassium, copper and selenium.
 In fact, according to this study these minerals may even be more bioavailable when consumed from goat milk versus cow milk.
 (And the study goes on to say goat milk is a good treatment option for those struggling with malabsorption issues such as anemia and osteoporosis over cow milk.)